pboling/activerecord-transactionable/README.md

 * Live Chat on Gitter: [![Join the chat at https://gitter.im/pboling/activerecord-transactionable](https://badges.gitter.im/Join%20Chat.svg)][chat]
 * Maintainer's Blog: [![Blog](https://img.shields.io/badge/blog-railsbling-brightgreen.svg?style=flat)][blogpage]

+## Code of Conduct

+Everyone interacting with this project's code, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/pboling/activerecord-transactionable/blob/master/CODE_OF_CONDUCT.md).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.